Information for:

 Some childcare organizations which already have a subsidy relationship with the Public Entity Bonaire can charge a lower parental contribution with the consent of the Public Entity Bonaire.

-Parents who cannot afford the parental contribution, can apply for a supplementary childcare subsidy at the Public Entity Bonaire.
+Parents who cannot afford the parental contribution, can apply for a supplementary child place subsidy at the Public Entity Bonaire.

 More information?